VonHeikemen/lsp-zero.nvim/README.md

 ## Global command

 * `LspZeroSetupServers`: It takes a space separated list of servers and configures them.
 It calls the function `.setup_servers()` under the hood.
 If the `bang` is provided the root dir of the language server will be the same as neovim.
-Note that this command is only safe to use if you disable `setup_servers_on_start`.
+Note that this command for when you decide to handle the configuration of servers manually, it will only do something when `setup_servers_on_start` is disabled.

 ## Lua api